seeker142/seeker142.github.io/_posts/Honzuki/2023-05-08-honzuki_webss53.markdown

 Charlotte, who was overwhelmed by the barrage of information during the defense of Ehrenfest, exclaimed in admiration.
 It's certainly impressive, but am I the only one with the deeply felt wish to never have him as an enemy?

 「The interior of the auditorium was transformed as during the graduation ceremony, filled with the knights led by the treacherous Central Knight Commander.
 Many of them were believed to be controlled by trug.
 The altar statues moved during the battle, revealing the king of Lanzenave wielding Grutrissheit.
-He was capable of stacking blessings like the princess, as well as appearing to easily defend himself against Ferdinand-sama's attacks.」
+He was capable of stacking blessings like Rozemyne-himesama, as well as appearing to easily defend himself against Ferdinand-sama's attacks.」

 「Defending against Ferdinand's attacks!?
 Isn't that quite a formidable enemy?」

 As I widened my eyes, Justus agreed saying, "He was stronger than expected".
 Ferdinand has a ton of mana.
 Even if he only launched attacks relying on sheer mana amount alone, defending would be no easy feat.
 I gritted my teeth at Justus's words.

 「On top of that, he had instant-death poison too.
-The moment our enemy touched the silver tube, the princess used an auxiliary magic circle for wide-area magic and cleansed the inside of the auditorium.
+The moment our enemy touched the silver tube, Rozemyne-himesama used an auxiliary magic circle for wide-area magic and cleansed the inside of the auditorium.
 I must say that was quite a surprise.」

 「Cleansed?!」